jgd-solutions/jgd-cmake-modules/README.md

 ## TODO

+- maybe check set is a recipe for disaster in subdirectories
+- default compile options
 - parse and validate in one call, makes no sense to require another call that only works in that spot
 - set(CMAKE_INSTALL_DOCDIR ${CMAKE_INSTALL_DATAROOTDIR}/doc/${PROJECT_NAME}) on each include of gnu install dirs
 - for things like prefix and include paths, etc. (those that are calculated or